-Fedora 25 added support for Raspberry Pi 2 Model B and 3 Model B, and is as excellent a choice for your Raspberry Pi as its for your desktop and laptop PCs.
-It comes with up to date packages and technology as you expect from Fedora.
+Fedora 25 has added support for Raspberry Pi 2 Model B and 3 Model B. Fedora is an as excellent a choice for your Raspberry Pi as it’s for your desktop and laptop PCs.
+It comes with up-to-date packages and innovative new technology, as you’d expect from Fedora.
 Here are a few things you can do to get a slightly longer lifetime from your SD card and a better experience running Fedora on your Raspberry Pi.

-These tips were written for Fedora 25 and 26 Server edition, but are applicable for Workstation and other editions.
+These tips were written for Fedora 25 and 26 Server edition, but are applicable for the Workstation and other editions too.

 If you poke around the web, you’ll find quite a few tips for improving the life expectancy of your SD card — all focused around reducing write operations — and gaining performance on the Raspberry Pi.
-Fedora already does many of the most commonly mentioned optimizations out of the box including disabling the recording of file “access times” (when a file was last opened) and the use of chronyd over ntpd for internet time keeping.
+Fedora already does many of the most commonly mentioned optimizations by default.
+Including disabling the recording of file “access times” (when a file was last opened) and the use of chronyd over ntpd for internet time keeping.

 There are still some things you can do on a low-resource system like any model Raspberry Pi to improve your experience:

 Delta RPM updates are designed to reduce the bandwidth requirement of keeping packages up to date in a fast-moving ecosystem such as Fedora.
 However, this bandwidth saving comes at the expense of more CPU processing times.
 The latter is more likely to be the limiting factor on a Raspberry Pi, so unless you need to keep your bandwidth use down – then you’ll get much faster system updates by disabling delta RPMs.

 To disable the use of delta RPMs, set the deltarpm option to False in /etc/dnf/dnf.conf.